Cleveland Lakefront Station: Services

-Cleveland has four daily trains: the Capitol Limited (trains 29 and 30) between Washington, D.C. and Chicago, and the Lake Shore Limited (trains 48/448 and 49/449) between Chicago and New York City/Boston.
+Cleveland has four daily trains: the Floridian (trains 40 and 41) between Miami and Chicago, and the Lake Shore Limited (trains 48/448 and 49/449) between Chicago and New York City/Boston.
 As of November 2024, these trains were scheduled to arrive/depart from Cleveland at various times between 1:00 a.m. and 5:50 a.m.
 The timing of the departures and arrivals has drawn criticism, with Amtrak also trying to tinker with train schedules through suggestions, reminding people that the schedules are not set in stone.

 The Cleveland RTA Rapid Waterfront Line tracks separate the station building and Amtrak platform.
 There is no platform for the Waterfront Line trains, but they will stop at the station upon request, with passengers discharging at the at-grade pedestrian connection to the building.
-As such, the stop is not wheelchair accessible.
-Disabled passengers must instead board or disembark at the North Coast station, which is within walking distance to the Amtrak station.
-However, the Waterfront Line currently does not run during most of the time of day that includes Amtrak arrivals or departures.
+The stop is not accessible.
+However, the Waterfront Line does not run during most of the time of day that includes Amtrak arrivals or departures.